vguetler/tidytuesday/README.md

 My codes and visualizations for Tidytuesday

 This is a collection of some submissions to #TidyTuesday on Twitter.
-For more information about #TidyTuesday see their GitHub repo `https://github.com/rfordatascience/tidytuesday` or latest postings on Twitter.
+For more information about #TidyTuesday see their GitHub repo <https://github.com/rfordatascience/tidytuesday> or latest postings on Twitter.

 Tools used include RStudio, Git and Github

-Libraries include: